-“Today, we join Ukrainian communities in Canada and around the world to remember the millions of people who suffered and died during the Holodomor.
+“Today, we join Ukrainian communities in Canada and around the world to remember the millions of innocent victims who suffered or lost their lives during the Holodomor.

-“On this solemn anniversary, I encourage all Canadians to honour the memory of the victims of the Holodomor, and recognize the ways that Ukrainian Canadians have contributed to building a better country for all of us.
-I also reaffirm Canada’s unwavering support for a free and independent Ukraine.
+“On this solemn day, I encourage all Canadians to honour the victims of the Holodomor, and to reflect on the vast contributions Ukrainian Canadians have made – and continue to make – to shape a stronger country for all of us.
+I also reaffirm Canada’s steadfast commitment to support Ukraine’s sovereignty, security, and territorial integrity.